-“Early dying complex is caused by a fungus called Verticillium dahliae.
-Root-lesion nematodes facilitate disease development by feeding on potato roots and creating wounds where the fungus can enter.
-There is an interaction between lesion nematode and Verticillium wilt that causes early dying,” said Saad Hafez, a University of Idaho nematologist based at the Parma Research and Extension Center.
+"Early dying complex is caused by the soilborne fungal pathogen Verticillium dahliae.
+Root-lesion nematodes facilitate disease development by feeding on potato roots, which can increase the rate of infection by the pathogen.
+There is an interaction between lesion nematode and Verticillium wiltthat causes early dying," said Saad Hafez, a University of Idaho nematologist based at the Parma Research and Extension Center.

 Managing nematodes, then, not only can increase both quality and yield but can also impact the cost of bringing the crop to harvest and decrease the risk of losing a field to disease.

 Managing potato early dying involves an integrated strategy of selecting less susceptible varieties, practicing long crop rotations to non-host crops, reducing plant stress and promoting crop growth, and the management of root lesion nematodes.
 The first step to successful nematode management is learning which nematodes are putting pressure on a field and at what levels.
 Growers generally take soil samples in the fall and submit the samples to diagnostic laboratories for analysis.

 "About 90 percent of the Snake River Plain potato acreage is infested with the root lesion nematodes of one species or the other," said Kelly Luff, Bayer potato technical representative for Idaho.
-“A grower needs to keep an eye on his populations, take soil samples and keep them monitored.
+"A grower needs to keep an eye on the nematode populations, take soil samples, and keep them monitored.
 If nematodes aren't reduced, the populations can escalate until they are difficult to manage, and result in a significant reduction of tuber yield and quality."